 - 1/10 HP

 - Strong – at low speeds, the most potent Foredom motors.

 - Has a maximum rotational speed of 5,000 RPM.
 As a result, it is slower than the SR, running at less than a third of the rate.
-And this is beneficial when utilizing a Hammer or Carving handpiece (the H.15 and H.50), which may get damaged at faster speeds.
+And this is beneficial when utilizing a Hammer or Carving handpiece (H.15 and H.50), which may get damaged faster.

 - There is no reverse rotation on this motor.
 It runs forward only.

 - Permanent magnet motor.

 The Foredom Jewellers Pendant LX Motor is a long-lasting high torque/low speed hanging motor with a foot pedal speed control.
 The LX series motor is popular for stone setting, wax modeling, and pearl drilling because it provides more power and control with its high torque/low-speed combination.